Apple community: Online publishers

-MacDevelopers

-MacDevelopers is a site hosted for Apple Developers who code in Objective-C and Swift (programming language).
-The website also publishes articles regarding Apple's latest products and rumors.
-Usually the site gets its traffic from Apple developers.
-There is a slight increase in the traffic during the Worldwide Developers Conference event or when there is a major iOS or macOS update.

-MacIssues

-MacIssues is the renewal of what began in March 1996 as "MacFixIt," an update site for Ted Landau's Mac troubleshooting book "Sad Macs, Bombs and Other Disasters".
-The site was originally called "The Sad Macs Update Site" but was renamed to MacFixIt after hosting problems.
-The site has changed hands, being sold to TechTracker in July 2000, which was purchased by CNET in 2007.
-With CBS Interactive's acquisition of CNET in 2008, MacFixIt was integrated into the main CNET blog structure.
-MacFixIt was discontinued by CNET, but the site has spawned MacIssues.com, which continues to offer daily Mac-related troubleshooting, how-to, and review articles, and is written primarily by Christopher (Topher) Kessler.

-MacOS Rumors

 MacOS Rumors was founded by Ethan C. Allen in 1995 as the first known "Apple rumors" website on the early web.
 His early work was noticed and referenced by other print media including CNET, Forbes, and Mac the Knife in MacWEEK.
 Allen was only 16 at the time but had developed extensive source contacts.
-Apple, at the time, was unhappy with some of the releases on the site which proved to be early and accurate.
-Apple contacted Allen a number of times requesting he stop releasing data from his sources.
-After a brief shutdown of the site at the request of Apple, the MacOS Rumors site was obtained by Ryan Meader after a domain expiration within two years of its creation.
+Apple was unhappy with some of the releases on the site which proved to be early and accurate.
+Apple requested several times that he stop releasing data from his sources.
+After a brief shutdown of the site at the request of Apple, MacOS Rumors was obtained by Ryan Meader after a domain expiration within two years of its creation.
 Originally with Ethan, the site posted most of its rumors based on screenshots and info sent via email from followers.
-With Ryan at the helm, MacOS Rumors collected content from message boards and usenet posts but later claimed (unsubstantiated) to have developed contacts inside Apple.
-After a number of successful years, MacOS Rumors gained a reputation for being inaccurate.
-Meader had allowed the MacOS Rumors domain name to expire around July 16, 2007, but then renewed the domain for another nine years.
-In the past half-decade, the site hasn't been updated at all and has no current staff.
+With Ryan at the helm, MacOS Rumors collected content from message boards and Usenet posts but later claimed (unsubstantiated) to have developed contacts inside Apple.
+After several successful years, MacOS Rumors gained a reputation for being inaccurate.
 After the MacOS Rumors site was obtained by Ryan in 1997, Ethan tried to briefly return to Apple rumors with his sources by creating a new website titled Mac Rumor Mill.
 Apple quickly caught onto the new site and was able to shut it down with threatened legal action.

-MacRumors

 MacRumors was launched in February 2000 by Arnold Kim, as an aggregator of Mac-related rumors and reports around the web.
-MacRumors attempts to keep track of the rumor community by consolidating reports and cross-referencing claims.
+MacRumors attempts to keep track of the rumor community by consolidating reports and cross-referencing claims, along with having extensive online forums for most Apple products and services.